-The James G. Hughes CPIT Excellence Award for Compassion honors a member of the Shelby County Child Protection Investigation Team (CPIT) who has demonstrated exceptional compassion to children and their families.
-Devon Dennis, Assistant District Attorney from the Shelby County District Attorney General's Special Victims Unit, is this year’s winner.
+The CPIT Excellence Award for Compassion honors members of the Shelby County Child Protection Investigation Team (CPIT) who have demonstrated exceptional compassion to children and their families.
+Dr. Amanda Taylor, the Director of Nursing at the Shelby County Crime Victims & Rape Crisis Center, and Sgt.
+Euvonnie Keefer from Memphis Police Department’s Juvenile Abuse Unit, are this year’s winners.

-The James G. Hughes CPIT Excellence Award for Teamwork recognizes those whose performance demonstrates commitment to exceptional professionalism and team collaboration.
-Lanarda Parker-Miller, the Memphis CAC's Team Services Data Coordinator, was recognized for teamwork at this year’s Honors Day.
+The CPIT Excellence Award for Teamwork recognizes those whose performance demonstrates commitment to exceptional professionalism and team collaboration.
+Valerie Gooden, Team Lead with the Tennessee Department of Children’s Services, will be recognized for teamwork at this year’s Honors Day.

-The James G. Hughes Community Advocate Award honors a community member whose efforts in Shelby County demonstrate commitment to the safety and well-being of children.
-This year’s Community Advocate Award goes to Mike Ryall, current CAC board member and former Interim Director of the Memphis Police Department.
+The Community Advocate Award honors a community member whose efforts in Shelby County demonstrate commitment to the safety and well-being of children.
+This year’s Community Advocate Award goes to Jennifer Balink, Executive Director of Kindred Place.

 The Nediva Award honors a volunteer who has made invaluable contributions toward the center’s mission.
 Nediva is a Hebrew name which means noble and generous.
 It is the origin of the word volunteer.
-This year, longtime Memphis CAC volunteer Almida Smith, was recognized with the Nediva Award.
-For the last five years she has served as the co-chair of the CAC’s largest fundraising event.
+This year, Memphis CAC Board Chair, Craig Weiss, will be recognized with the Nediva Award.

 It takes a capable, committed team to successfully confront child sexual abuse in our community.
 The work of the team headquartered at the Memphis Child Advocacy Center, combined with action by dedicated community members, makes a real impact in our community.
 Together, we are helping victims become children again.